Simon-K-Schaefer/ManifoldX/README.md

 ## Troubleshooting

-* THe FoldX license is not perpetual and requires annual downloads of a refreshed license.
+* THe FoldX license is not perpetual and requires annual redownloads of FOldX with a refreshed license.
+  The license runs out every year at 31th of December.

 * The Pipeline produces intermediary structures as output.
 This requires large amount of disk space.
 It is therefore reccomended to export output files and delete intermediary structures.

+* Chains names can be different between PDB files and fasta files in the NCBI PDB.

 ## Authors
 Simon Schäfer